jszychowskilaba/furniture-manufacturing/README.md

 <details>
   <summary>Click here</summary>

 Updates labor by its ID and update the DB.
+Any property of the labor model can be updated.

 - **Request**